MurageKabui/AutoIT-OCRSpace-UDF/README.md

 ```
 <hr/>

-#### Other:
  - Check the API performance and uptime at the API status page [here](https://status.ocr.space/)
  - Register here for your free OCR API key [here](http://eepurl.com/bOLOcf)
  - Subscribe to a PRO plan [here](https://ocr.space/OCRAPI#pro)

-If you want to try all the available features of the OCR API, check out their full documentation [here](https://ocr.space/OCRAPI)!
+ - If you want to try all the available features of the OCR API, check out their full documentation [here](https://ocr.space/OCRAPI)!

 <hr/>

 ## Other credits
+•••
 + Thanks to AspirinJunkie for the JSON UDF

 <hr/>